migros/fotoobo/docs/source/developer/architecture/5_building_block_view.rst

 ^^^^^^^^^^^^^^^^^^^

 This is the main entry point for interaction with **fotoobo** when you installed it as an application on your system.
-It acts as a frontend for users and automated tools.
+It acts as a frontend for users and automation tools.
 At the Moment only the CLI part is implemented.
-In future version an API may be available if there is a need for it.
+In future version a REST API may be available if there is a need for it.

 Call **fotoobo** with its command(s) directly from the command line or from any automation engine like cron jobs, Rundeck or others.